Shubh4mk/Shubh4mk/README.md

 Hey there 👋

-I’m Shubham, an aspiring data scientistder and self-proclaimed designer who specializes in front-end development.
+I’m Shubham, an aspiring data scientist and self-proclaimed web designer who specializes in front-end development.

 Want to know more about me?
 [Check out my portfolio.](https://shubh4mk.github.io/MyPortfolio/)